Vrahovice: History

 The village was first mentioned in 1337.
 The first mention of a church in Vrahovice was in 1370.
 The church was destroyed in a large fire in 1587.
 A church constructed shortly after the fire was used until it was destroyed in 1831.
 A replacement church was built between 1831 and 1836 and financed by Jan Josef Count Seilern, the owner of the Kralice domain.

 A village by the name of Trpenovice (now known as Trpinky), with a written history dating back to 1349, was combined with Vrahovice in 1466.
-From 1960–1973, Vrahovice also included the village of Čechůvky.
+From 1960 to 1973, Vrahovice also included the village of Čechůvky.

 Through its history, Vrahovice has passed through the hands of several owners.
 In 1725, Jan Bedrich Seilern bought Vrahovice, and the Seilern family became the last to possess the village.

 The first mayor of Vrahovice was Jan Frébort, who took office in 1848.
 The village experienced significant development during the interwar period, during the tenure of mayor Josef Stříž, when roads to Prostějov and Vrbátky and a new city hall were built.
 During World War II, occupying Nazi forces built an observation point on the hill above Vrahovice to monitor the railway.
 After World War II, there was an internment camp in the village for Germans from the Prostějov region awaiting transfer to Germany.

 Between 1950 and 1954, and from 1973 until the present day, Vrahovice has been a part of Prostějov.
 Since the 1990s there have been advocates for its separation.

 On 9 December 2004, five people were killed in the village when a truck carrying soldiers crashed into a train.